oliverbacsi/Sense_Hat_Progs/README.md

 The right edge of the screen is some kind of "Item Radar" showing which item is the closest and how far is it measured directly (not following the route) -- giving You a hint which direction the closest feature is.
 The color of the bar is the color of the item that is closest, and the length and brightness of the bar hints the distance. (first the bar is dark, going from 0-8, then a bright bar is overlapping it going 0-8)
 Until You don't have all the keys the radar will only show You the closest key not taking care about the exit as You can not exit any way without all 3 keys.
 When You get all 3 keys the radar will only mind about the exit as having all 3 keys enables You to exit.

+In the pygame version pressing the 'A' key will dump the full maze on the terminal as ANSI art.

 ###Reversi